WeiOnThePike/json-stream-faker/README.md

 # JSON Stream Faker

+## Why JSON Stream Faker?

+Working extensively with real-time, large-scale Machine Learning and Big Data systems often requires mocking diverse event data streams.
+JSON Stream Faker was developed to address this need by providing a convenient way to generate and continuously publish streams of JSON data with various schemas to a Kafka service.
+This facilitates crucial development and testing activities such as load testing and integration testing for your streaming applications.
 A containerized Java application for generating fake data according to JSON schemas with semantic tags.
 The tool can output data to Kafka, files, or the console.

 ## Features